 Situated on the edge of the Sussex Downs, the University campus is like a large, self-contained village, with lecture theatres, seminar rooms, libraries, labs, accommodation, restaurants, bars, shops and sports facilities all within easy walking distance.
 Just a few minutes away is the lively, friendly seaside town of Brighton with its great leisure facilities and its rich, eclectic cultural life including regency architecture, pleasure pier, specialist shops, pavement cafés, lively arts scene and a vibrant nightlife are all within walking distance.
 Located about one hour by train from London, Brighton is a great base for exploring both a dynamic urban setting and also the rural countryside of Southeast England.

 The University is organized into Schools of Studies and Graduate Research Centers, rather than more traditional faculties or departments, promoting the cross fertilization of knowledge between subjects.
 Over 200 undergraduate and 120 postgraduate courses are offered to the nearly 13,000 students.
-In general, courses place a greater emphasis on independent learning than most undergraduate programs in the United States.
+In general, courses place a greater emphasis on independent learning than most undergraduate courses in the United States.
 In contrast to American universities, where course syllabi delineate the professor's expectations of the student for each week of the academic term, most British professors rely on the student's self-direction, research and study of outside readings to guide the courses of their learning.
 In this way, the curricula are comparable to graduate programs' style of scholarship in the United States.
 (Students in the fields of science or engineering might find their course curricula to be more structured than that of the arts or social sciences with a strong emphasis on laboratory work).
 Although, the British pedagogical approach may appear somewhat relaxed it, in fact, provides a very challenging and invigorating environment in which to study.
 Students are responsible for their own learning and must be self-motivated and committed to their independent studies in order to succeed.

 Although many British courses are designed as full-year units, most allow students the option to enroll on a per-term basis.
 British university classes generally meet as large lectures, seminars, group discussions and/or tutorials.
 Lectures, seminars and discussions are similar to those taught at the UW in terms of size and general format.
 Tutorials are one-on-one or one-on-two discussions with the professor teaching the course.

-You can begin your search for courses right here: University of Sussex course catalog
+Students can begin their search for courses right here: University of Sussex course catalog

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.